 Summary

-Aescap Genetics (“The Fund”) aims to gain value by investing in publicly traded shares of genetics biotechnology / life sciences companies.
-It invests in highly innovative companies that develop and market new genetics medical treatments such as gene, RNA and cell therapies.
-It can to a limited extent also invest in companies that develop and market medical genetics diagnostics.
-The Fund’s objective is to make an average minimum annual net return (after deduction of costs) of 20%+ over the mid-term.
-It will typically invest in companies with the potential to (more than) double their share price over a period of maximum 4-5 years.
+Aescap Genetics (the Fund) aims to create value by investing in publicly traded shares of genetics biotechnology and life sciences companies.
+The Fund invests in highly innovative companies that develop and market new genetic medical treatments such as gene, RNA and cell therapies.
+The Fund can, to a limited extent, also invest in companies that develop and market medical genetic diagnostics.
+The Fund’s objective is to achieve an average minimum annual net return (after deduction of costs) of >20 percent over 4-5 years.
+The Fund will typically invest in companies with the potential to (more than) double their share price over the same period.

-The Fund engages with investee companies to improve their ESG performance through engagement.
-Engagement can consist of meetings with management, data requests to investor relations to improve the policies and practices or formal voting of the investee companies when considered necessary.
+The Fund engages with investee companies to improve their ESG performance.
+Engagement can consist of meetings with management, data requests to investor relations to improve the policies and practices, or formal shareholder voting when considered necessary.

 No sustainable investment objective

-The fund has prioritized he PAI indicators into “very important” and “important”, respectively based on their relevancy to the biotechnology sector and the specific areas where a company is most likely to do significant harm.
-Two of the mandatory PAI indicators are not deemed relevant for the companies within the scope of investment of the fund.
-The Fund’s PAI statement, available on its website, contains a detailed explanation of the PAIs considered.
-If the fund deems an investment is at risk of having a negative impact/doing significant harm on more than 1 of the very important indicators or on 5 or more of the important indicators, then the investment cannot be classified as sustainable.
-It may still contribute to the fund’s social characteristic, however. - Each analysis includes a scan for violations of the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights for processes and compliance mechanisms that each investment needs to have.
+The Fund will, in determining the 30 percent proportion of sustainable investments, take the PAI indicators into account.
+It investigates the processes and policies of any potential investment on environmental and social issues in the biotechnology sector as defined by the SASB and by the PAI indicators.
+The ESG risks that are material to the Fund’s investments are outlined in detail on the Fund manager’s website.
+In addition, the Fund excludes potential investments with a history of poor performance on sector best practices or that have insufficient policies or plans to improve in their social and environmental impact.
+The fund has prioritized the PAI indicators into ’very important’ and ’important’, respectively, based on their relevancy to the biotechnology sector and the specific areas where a company is most likely to do significant harm.
+Two of the mandatory PAI indicators are not deemed relevant for the companies within the investment scope of the Fund.
+The Fund’s PAI statement, available on the Fund manager’s website, contains a detailed explanation of the PAIs considered.
+If the Fund deems an investment is at risk of having a negative impact on or doing significant harm on more than one of the ‘very important’ indicators or on five or more of the ‘important’ indicators, then the investment cannot be considered sustainable.
+However, it may still contribute to the Fund’s social characteristic.

 Environmental or social characteristics of the financial product

 The Fund acknowledges the importance of a diverse mix of employees as well as strong corporate controls to develop treatments that work for all patients while maintaining the best working conditions and the highest quality levels in their processes.
-Therefore, the Fund considers and reports on the gender equality in investee companies’ boards as well as their internal whistle blower policies.
+Therefore, the Fund considers and reports on the gender equality in investee companies’ Boards as well as their internal whistleblower policies.

-By reporting on the number of female-identifying board members and engaging with portfolio companies to collect this information alongside other employee engagement and diversity information, the sector is encouraged to improve its hiring practices and ultimately benefit from having diverse teams.
+By reporting on the number of female-identifying Board members and engaging with investee companies to collect this information alongside other employee engagement and diversity information, the sector is encouraged to improve its hiring practices and ultimately benefit from having diverse teams.
+In addition, by reporting on the level of whistleblower policies and engaging with investee companies to collect this information, the sector is encouraged to foster the best working conditions and the highest quality levels in their medical treatment development processes.

 More details in the Pre-Contractual Disclosure Document (Annex II)